tdalen/cse15l-lab-reports/labreport4.md

 ```
 $ git clone <Ctrl><V>
 ```
-I copied the URL to my fork of the repository from the web, and pasted this as the argument for the `git clone` command.
+I copied the SSH URL to my fork of the repository from the web, and pasted this as the argument for the `git clone` command.

 3. Run the tests, demonstrating that they fail.
 ```